Langdock/assignment/README.md

    - `nhoelterhoff`

 ## Expectations
 We expect you to spend approximately **3 - 4 hours** on this challenge, focusing on the most relevant aspects of the tasks described above.
 While you’re welcome to invest more time if you choose, it is **not required**.
 You are encouraged to **prioritize** specific areas of the challenge based on your strengths and time availability.
 Typically, you will have until **the end of the next weekend** to submit your solution.
-Please at latest submit your solution the evening before the interview.
 If you have any questions or need clarification at any point, please don’t hesitate to reach out to us.
-Once you submit your solution, we will schedule a **45-minute follow-up call**.
+To review your submission, we will schedule a **45-minute follow-up call**.
 During this session, you’ll have the opportunity to walk us through your implementation, and we’ll ask a few technical questions to better understand your approach.
+If you already have review call scheduled, please at submit your solution at least the evening before the call.